lukamiletic95/papers/System model - consensus & gossip.md

 > The validator set is always chosen in a way to maximize the utilization of their voting power.
 [1] - p.
 5, III - TENDERMINT CONSENSUS ALGORITHM

 For that reason, there is a probability that the validator set will never change, for example in a network where there is a certain number of validators whose voting power dominates over others'.

-However, that does not happen always, and because, the network protocol must ensure that each *FN* has fresh information about the validator set.
-This is the reason for storing the validator set inside the *CFG* file. -- ovo ne
+But in general, this must not be a presumption.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTcxOTU3NzY0NywxMjM1ODUzNTY4LDQ1MD
+eyJoaXN0b3J5IjpbLTUzMTQ4NTQyNywxMjM1ODUzNTY4LDQ1MD
 gxMjYxMywxMTQ1ODY2MTQ3LDIxNzc1MjI5NCwtNDAyOTM1Nzgy
 LDE4MTI4MjI4ODFdfQ==
 -->